dunkatron/VideoStreamer/README.md

 First, start server.js.
 Go to the streamer directory and run "node js/server.js".
 The server is now waiting for files to be dropped into its playlist.

-Now, run "node js/client.js add <file_path>".
+Now, run "node js/client.js add &lt;file_path&gt;".
 This will add a file to VideoStreamer's playlist and it will begin playing.
 As long as there is something in VideoStreamer's playlist to play, it will play it.

 ## Notes